Editors notes:

 But I’ve also learned that if you don’t stand on the soapbox, someone else will.
 Every voice deserves to be heard, not just those that speak first, or loudest, or from positions of authority.

-“Well, Sam (this mom’s son, who is in the same 4th grade class as Kyra) has been having terrible migraines.
+“Well, my Sam (4th grade, Kyra’s class, the class of the falling light fixture) has been having terrible migraines.
 We’ve been in the ER multiple times this fall over them.
 I wonder if this could be contributing?”
+She had paid close attention I had her own worry now.

 “Yeah, I don’t know.”